Jahja-wn/beacon-dev/README.md

 #### conversation_service

-Use for Handle received messages from the user and  call  callback ().
+Use for Handle received messages from the user and  call  callback function.

 #### message_service